kejodion/laracrud/readme.md

 ## Laracrud

-A simple CRUD package for Laravel 5.8.
+A simple CRUD backend package for Laravel 5.8.

 **Screenshots:** https://imgur.com/a/rAWwEvu